478mkharb/devops-learning/Interview/Jenkins.md

 ## Q17.
 What is a Jenkinsfile?

 ### Clear definition
-A **Jenkinsfile is a text file that defines Jenkins Pipeline logic as code.**
+A Jenkinsfile is a text file that defines the Jenkins Pipeline as code, specifying the stages, steps, and logic required to automate the CI/CD process.

 ### Explanation
 It can be stored in source control and reviewed like application code.
 This provides versioning, auditability, repeatability, and code review.